You may also like

-Israel has responded to criticisms of the demolitions by claiming razed properties had been built illegally in Area C, which is under complete Israeli control, and that the Israeli High Court sanctioned the demolitions.
+Israel has responded to criticisms of the demolitions by claiming razed properties had been built illegally in Area C, which is under complete Israeli control.
+Nevertheless, the Israeli High Court sanctioned the demolitions.

-Palestinians claim that they face a severe housing crisis because of increasing difficulty gaining building permits.
-Meanwhile, Jewish neighbourhoods enjoy significant development, according to Israeli NGO B’Tselem.
+Palestinians claim that they face a severe housing crisis because of increasing difficulty in gaining building permits.
+Meanwhile, Jewish neighborhoods enjoy significant development, according to Israeli NGO B’Tselem.

-Speaking to al-Jazeera, Palestinian resident Mohammed al-Barzyan said, “All the money that I’ve collected during the past years, I’ve spent it to build this house, and in moments they destroyed it under the pretext that I didn’t have a permit.”
+Speaking to Al-Jazeera, Palestinian resident Mohammed al-Barzyan said, “All the money that I’ve collected during the past years, I’ve spent it on building this house, and in moments they destroyed it under the pretext that I didn’t have a permit.”
 He added, “With this decision, a family of 18 people became homeless.”

 East Jerusalem, which Israel has occupied illegally according to international law since the 1967 war, has been a sticking point in peace negotiations in the region.
-Until December 2017, international mediators shied away from weighing in on its final status as both Israelis and Palestinians lay claim to it.
+Yet, until December 2017, international mediators shied away from weighing in on its final status as both Israelis and Palestinians lay claim to it.